Shortlink to this blog: http://wp.me/p3nYC8-fO

 Juilliard v.
 Greenman, 110 U.S. 421, 448 (1884)

-As justification for this holding, Justice Gray relied upon the power of Congress to borrow money and on examination of the sovereign powers of (European) governments.
+As justification for that holding, Justice Gray relied upon the power of Congress to borrow money and on examination of the sovereign powers of (European) governments.

 “Sovereignty includes the power to borrow and certainly cannot be lost thereby.”

-And that was in 1884 when most nations were on the gold standard.
+And that was in 1884 when virtually all nations were on the gold standard.

-Going forward in this document, when quoting others, my responses or interjections may be in Blue.
+Going forward in this blog, when quoting others, my responses or interjections may be in Blue.

 In more recent opinions: